 - Ronen Gafni in Israel: “The Israeli market is almost completely shut down.
 I’m focussed on playing and selling games everywhere as people are going to spend more time at home.”
 (Check out FreshBiz).

 - Ian Golding in England: “I am running as much as I can and trying to keep my mind fit and healthy as much as my body.
 I’m also walking my dog Poppy at this time, as our pets are a wonderful comfort!”

-- Walking outdoors with my dog and friends and family.
-(It’s the best therapy).
+- Walking outdoors with my dog and family (It’s the best therapy).

-- Expanding my professional skills via TedTalks, LinkedIn videos & Audible books.
+- Expanding professional skills via TedTalks, LinkedIn videos & Audible books.

 - Playing games and sharing humor.
 It’s the only way to survive a non-funny time.
 I.e. Conference Call Bingo.

 There are more fantastic stories people have shared since posting this article.
 I plan to continue collecting and adding to my website.